This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add in the eggs, coconut oil, and vanilla, then use a spatula to mix the batter well.
 It will be very thick and sticky, and not nearly as runny as traditional brownie batter.

-wet ingredients mixed into almond flour brownie batter.
+wet ingredients mixed into brownie batter.

 Sprinkle the reserved chocolate chips over the top.

-almond flour brownies in pan before and after baking.
+almond flour brownies before and after baking.

 Let the brownies cool for at least 1 hour before slicing them into 16 squares.
 Don’t be surprised if the brownies slightly stick to your knife as you cut them into squares.
 They are very fudgy!
-I recommend cleaning the knife after each cut, for the best results.
+I recommend cleaning the knife after each cut for the best results.

-Serve these brownies at room temperature, or cold from the fridge.
+Serve these brownies at room temperature or cold from the fridge.
 They are delicious either way, but are slightly chewier when chilled.

 Frequently Asked Questions